 History Of Bar Bending Schedule:

-But these are now backdated (not wrong) and we don’t use them in today.
+But these are now backdated (not wrong), and we don’t use them today.
 Because No accurate values were specified if we use more bars in a single member.
 Nowadays we are constructing 150+ floors building.
-It is now possible with our modern techniques, equipment, etc. Estimation of steel becomes easier because of BBS.
+It is now possible with our modern techniques, equipment, etc. The estimation of steel becomes easier because of BBS.

 These are just basic things.
 In the future, I will come up with some other articles related to BBS such as BBS for beams, columns, slabs, footings etc.